Clitoridectomy

 Clitoridectomy or clitorectomy is the surgical removal, reduction, or partial removal of the clitoris.
 It is rarely used as a therapeutic medical procedure, such as when cancer has developed in or spread to the clitoris.
-It is often performed on intersex newborns.
-Commonly, non-medical removal of the clitoris is performed during female genital mutilation (FGM).
+Commonly, non-medical removal of the clitoris is performed during female genital mutilation.

 Medical uses

 Malignancies

 A clitoridectomy is often done to remove malignancy or necrosis of the clitoris.
 This is sometimes done along with a radical complete vulvectomy.
 Surgery may also become necessary due to therapeutic radiation treatments to the pelvic area.

 Removal of the clitoris may be due to malignancy or trauma.

-Intersexuality and other conditions
+Clitoromegaly and other conditions

-Female infants born with a 46,XX genotype but have genitalia affected by congenital adrenal hyperplasia and are treated surgically with vaginoplasty that often reduces the size of the clitoris without its total removal.
+Female infants born with a 46,XX genotype but have a clitoris size affected by congenital adrenal hyperplasia and are treated surgically with vaginoplasty that often reduces the size of the clitoris without its total removal.
 The atypical size of the clitoris is due to an endocrine imbalance in utero.
-Other reasons for the surgery include issues involving a microphallus and those who have Mayer-Rokitansky-Kuster disorder.
+Other reasons for the surgery include issues involving microphallism and those who have Müllerian agenesis.
 Treatments on children raise human rights concerns.